 BORGEN: Danish coalition politics is an unlikely subject matter for an international smash hit but, such is the quality of acting and writing, Borgen has captivated audiences around the world.
 Sidse Babett Knudsen is sublime as the fictional Brigitte Nyborg, Denmark’s first female Prime Minister.
 Coincidentally, Helle Thorning-Schmidt became Denmark’s first female Prime Minister the year after Borgen’s first screening.

-The word borgen means castle, the informal name given to the place where Denmark’s government operates from.
+The word borgen means castle, the informal name given to Christiansborg Palace in Copenhagen where Denmark’s government operates from.

 SPIN: If you want your politics with oodles of trés chic style and a Parisian backdrop then Spin is the programme to watch.
 Known as Les hommes de l’ombre (The men of the shadows) in its native France, Spin concerns the battle of two spin doctors conniving to get their candidate into the presidential Élysée Palace.